bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: last_read 1 1

 Description:
-`DCDB` decodes a linear block index ind into a vector of actual values associated with the blocked record.
-For example when used on a dataset from a multi dimensional experiment stored as a blocked record, `DCDB` will convert a block index into indirect dimension time values.
+`DCDB` decodes a linear block index ind into a vector of actual values associated with each dimension of the blocked record.
+The conversion uses information about the block layout of a record rec which defaults to the last record that was read.
+For example when used on a dataset from a multi dimensional experiment stored as a blocked record, `DCDB` will convert a linear block index into indirect dimension time values.

 The value of ndim must not exceed the number of block dimensions.
 For a 2D dataset this would be 1 for a 3D it would be 2 etc. ndim specifies how many dimensions are accounted for before the linear index.
 For example in a 3D data set ndim